 Keep your speed low in heavy traffic and avoid any sudden braking.

-Call our San Antonio auto repair shop if you notice one or more of the following symptoms:
+We recommend scheduling a brake inspection or service if you notice one or more of the following symptoms:

 Squeaking, squealing or grinding

 The brake light comes on

 When the pads get below about 25 percent of their total thickness when brand new.

 At Christian Brothers Automotive, we offer you a full range of comprehensive brake system services, including everything from brake pads, drums, rotors, brake shoes, calipers, hoses and more.
 We know the importance of your brakes, and we offer quality workmanship and premium parts to ensure your car stays safe and performs at its best!

 Call your local Christian Brothers Automotive and schedule a brake service for your vehicle today!

 ** Editor's Note: This blog was revised on June 14, 2019 to include new information and updated industry trends.